 We operate under a Code of Conduct that we enforce.
-We educate ourselves and our team about how to put on a safe and inclusive event.
-We are constantly learning, educating ourselves on how to do better, and we plan so as to be as transparent about our process as possible, and the Diversity Support Tickets initiative we launched in 2015 is one attempt at improving in this area.
+We educate ourselves and our team about how to ensure a safe and inclusive event.
+We are constantly learning, educating ourselves on how to do better, and we plan to be as transparent about our process as possible.
+The Diversity Support Tickets initiative which we launched in 2015 is one attempt at improving in this area.

 Can I contribute or sponsor in other ways?